...

 20. “Inhale and create space, exhale and let go of what no longer serves you.”

-Hey, if you like breathwork, you’ll love my Pranayama Card Deck.
+If you like breathwork, you’ll love my Pranayama Card Deck.

-Not Offering Enough Adjustments
+Mistake 25: Not Offering Enough Adjustments

 Instructors must provide adjustments and guidance to help students deepen their practice and prevent injury.
 While teaching a class, instructors should aim to offer adjustments whenever necessary, rather than solely demonstrating poses.
 This creates a supportive and beneficial environment for students.